psunlpgroup/PyrEvalv2/README.md

 PyrEval Copyright (C) 2017 Yanjun Gao

 This is the package for running PyrEval.
 The current pacakge is written in Python 3.6 and is an update of the original PyrEval version [Link](https://github.com/serenayj/PyrEval/) which used PyrEval 2.7.
 This version comes with many optimizations and other changes to facilitate experiments and parameter tuning.
-In particular, many of the recent and ongoing changes facilitate use of PyrEval for realtime assessment of student writing.
+In particular, many of the recent and ongoing changes facilitate use of PyrEval for real-time assessment of student writing.

 [Here](https://youtu.be/i_wdH3__urY) is a demo presented at the [CLIEDE2017](https://sites.psu.edu/cliede2017/) workshop.
 Look for a more recent demo video soon.

 Please cite these papers if you use our code.

-[1] Gao, Yanjun, Chen Sun, and Rebecca J. Passonneau.
-"Automated Pyramid Summarization Evaluation."
+[1] Gao, Yanjun; Sun, Chen; Passonneau, Rebecca J. 2019.
+Automated Pyramid Summarization Evaluation.
 Proceedings of Conference on Computational Natural Language Learning (CoNLL).
-2019.
 [Link](https://www.aclweb.org/anthology/K19-1038/)

-[2] Gao, Yanjun, Andrew Warner, and Rebecca J. Passonneau.
-"Pyreval: An automated method for summary content analysis."
+[2] Gao, Yanjun; Warner, Andrew; Passonneau, Rebecca J. 2018.
+Pyreval: An automated method for summary content analysis.
 Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC).
-2018.
 [Link](http://www.lrec-conf.org/proceedings/lrec2018/pdf/1096.pdf)

 ## Table of Contents
 **[Introduction](#introduction)**<br>